essexcountycouncil/ur.templates-and-guides/README.md

 Here you'll find templates and guides you can use for conducting user research at the council.

-We've created this space to make documents available to council staff as well as those who may be conducting research in other councils or organisations.
+We've created this space to make documents available to council employees as well as those who may be conducting research in other councils or organisations.

 ## Make theses templates your own ##